nickjj/plutus/README.md

 There's also `--summary-with-items` which returns both a summary and your item's details.
 You should see your total at the bottom of both outputs be the same.

+### Ready to add items?

+There's a couple of options depending on your preference.

+#### Using your code editor

+The `plutus edit` command will open your profile in your code editor and now you can add them however you see fit.
+Keep in mind this file is expected to be sorted by date but manually inserting old items from years ago could be error prone so there's a separate `plutus edit --sort` command you can run to auto-sort the items for you.

+What I like to do is always add items at the end of the file, and I even add in a couple of line breaks before my new items so I know what's new with no confusion as I'm editing.
+Then I save the file as is when I'm done.

+The `plutus edit --sort` command will auto-sort them for you and even show you a diff if the order changed.

+#### Using Plutus

+The `plutus insert` command will start an interactive prompt with you.
+It will actively verify the data you enter and do its best to make adding new items quick and painless.

+I use this method when adding 1 item at a time.
+For multiple items I tend to use my code editor but it really depends on your preference.
+Both options exist.

 ### Environment variables